A toy model for background independent string field theory: The BRST quantized relativistic particle and background fields

 \subsection{Constraint reduction of operator algebras}

 What we learned from the world line models with extended supersymmetry, discussed in the last section, is that neither Yang-Mills nor Einstein Gravity feature among the theories of background fields arising from these models.
-This may seem odd in view of the fact that the world line should, in some sense, be the low energy limit of the string from which world-sheet conformal invariance does imply Yang-Mills - and Einstein equations.
+This may seem odd in view of the fact that the world line should, in some sense, be the low energy limit of the string\footnote{The algebra $\algA$ of the spinning particle with $\mathcal{N}=2$ and $\mathcal{N}=4$ world-line SUSY is isomorphic to the zero modes of a twisted world sheet of the superstring \cite{Bonezzi:2018box}.} from which world-sheet conformal invariance does imply Yang-Mills - and Einstein equations.
 The solution to this puzzle lies in the observation that the super Lie algebras that arise from spinning world lines admits a consistent reduction.
 To see this we may restrict to the case where $\algA$ is an associative algebra, since this is the case for all $\algA$ that we have encountered so far.

 Suppose now $\algA$ comes together with its module $\cH$ and suppose we are interested in a subspace $\cH_0\subset \cH$.
 Then one can consider a reduced algebra which is constructed in two steps.
 First one considers a subalgebra $\algA^{\prime\prime}$ of elements preserving $\cH_0$